unlhcc/hpc-intro/_episodes/12-cluster.md

 ~~~
 {: .output}

-Now, let's try the other way around, i.e. downloading a file from the cluster to Lola's laptop.
-For this, Lola has to swap the two arguments of the `scp` command she just issued.
+Now, let's try the other way around, i.e. downloading a file from the cluster to Nelle's laptop.
+For this, Nelle has to swap the two arguments of the `scp` command she just issued.

 ~~~
-$ scp lola@{{ site.login_host }}:todays_canteen_menu.pdf todays_canteen_menu_downloaded.pdf
+$ scp nelle@{{ site.login_host }}:todays_canteen_menu.pdf todays_canteen_menu_downloaded.pdf
 ~~~
 {: .language-bash}

-Lola notices how the command line changed.
-First, she has to enter the source (`lola@{{ site.login_host }}`) then put a `:` and continue with the path of the file she wants to download.
+Nelle notices how the command line changed.
+First, she has to enter the source (`nelle@{{ site.login_host }}`) then put a `:` and continue with the path of the file she wants to download.
 After that, separated by a space, the destination has to be provided, which in this case is a file `todays_canteen_menu_downloaded.pdf` in the current directory.

 ~~~
 todays_canteen_menu.pdf                                                100%   28KB  27.6KB/s   00:00